lemon07r/pampax/RULE_FOR_PAMPAX_MCP.md

-# PAMPA MCP Usage Rule
+# PAMPAX MCP Usage Rule

-You have access to PAMPA, a code memory system that indexes and allows semantic search in projects.
+You have access to PAMPAX, a code memory system that indexes and allows semantic search in projects.

 ## Basic Instructions